morafabio/vagrant-php-development-box/README.md

 > I had no more time to keep the box updated, so **the build is broken!**
 >
 > You can still run it against Vagrant 1.x, however could be a good idea to upgrade it.
-> So, I'm looking for a mantainer!
-And free to send me any PR!
+> Would you like to maintain this project?
+Feel free to send me a PR!

 ## Project Overview